Project-based school work is also a good way to encourage homeschoolers to engage in interest-based, self-directed learning.

 This is a way of getting students to express themselves in different mediums, but also as a way of taking pressure off pupils who struggle with writing lots of text.
 There are many ways to share information and it doesn’t all have to be in written form.
 Illustrations, diagrams, storyboards etc can all make lessons more fun and allow students to express their knowledge in a way they’re comfortable with.

-With project-based work, letting pupils choose whether to present work typed or handwritten gives them more control over their own style of learning.
-Typing can make writing easier.
+With project-based work, letting pupils choose whether to present work typed or handwritten gives learners more control.
+Typing can make writing easier for students who struggle with handwriting or processing information.

 This could be a verbal summarisation alongside a power-point presentation, a paper-based summary that can be included in the file or another piece of artwork that summarises the topic explored.